Kerry Carpenter Player Props: Tigers vs. Astros

 - Carpenter hit .252 with four doubles, a triple, six home runs and six walks.

-- He hit a long ball in six games a year ago (out of 31 opportunities, 19.4%), leaving the ballpark in 5.3% of his trips to home plate.

-- Carpenter drove in a run in nine of 31 games last season (29.0%), including one game with multiple RBIs.
+- Carpenter picked up an RBI in nine of 31 games last season (29.0%), including one game with multiple RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.